 Tour

-(98.7 kilometer), but the bike path alongside the canal is 202 miles long
+but the bike path alongside the canal is 202-miles long (325 kilometers).
+How is

-on the somewhat boring towpath along the canal.
-You do get a taste of that
+than merely riding on the somewhat boring towpath along the canal.
+You do get a

-towpath though.
-The bike path route is 325 km if you take every loop and
+taste of that towpath though.
+The bike path route is 325 km if you take every loop

 about it though we covered 266 kilometers of the mapped route.